HorvathTeddy/Pronghorn-Extension/README.md

-# Pronghorn-Extension
+# humboldt-login-filler
-An extension that automatically fills forms.
+An extension that automatically fills cas.humboldt login.